dirigeants/klasa/guides/Advanced Commands/CommandsSubcommands.md

 It is called **subcommand** to the special behaviour when a command takes multiple **Possible**s of literals as the first parameter, and the command has {@link CommandOptions.subcommands} set to true.
 An example is the [built-in conf](https://github.com/dirigeants/klasa/blob/master/src/commands/Admin/conf.js) command, which unlike any other command, it does not have a `Command#run` method.

 How do subcommands work?
-The concept may be quite hard to *understand* however it's very powerful.
+The concept may be quite hard to *understand*, however it's very powerful.
 We will take the conf command as an example:

 ```javascript
 const { Command } = require('klasa');